kitsudaiki/libKitsunemimiCommon/README.md

 All my projects are mirrored to gitlab, where I have still my gitlab-ci runner.

 I don't really like it to write much comments into header-files.
 More exactly I absolutly hate it, when I have to search the provided functions of a header between a massive amount of comments.
 Header-files are for me primary to have an overview, of all provided functions, which I have see as fast as possible.
 Comments of functions, parameters and return-values in my code are only written into the source-file.
 So when something is unclear for a specific method, than look into the source-file.
 If the comment there are not helpful for you, then please write me a mail or an issue to fix this.

-## Content Overview

-### Common items

-These are classes for data-representation.
-At the moment there are data-items and table-items.
-The data-items were originally the core data handling structure inside libKitsuneJson for representing json-trees.
-Thats why the string output of these items still have json-format.
-The table-items are for table styled output of information.
-Internally it use the data-items.

-### Data buffer

-This is a simple buffer for binary-data.
-The primary advantage is the easier resizing when adding new data.
-Internally it uses alligned memory, because this is necessary for the direct read- and write-operations of the libKitsunePersistence.

-### Threads

-This class is only a collection of some thread-function like blocking and so on which I often use.
-This makes the creation of threads more easy for me.
-Additionally this class provides the ability to bind a new one of this thread to a specific cpu-thread (this feature is still a bit incomplete, because it has 4 threads as max number of threads).

-### Tests

-This is my very little test-framework.
-These are used for all unit-tests in all of my projects.
-Thats to macros it shows the exactly position in the failing test inside the code for easier debugging.

-### Statemachine

-It's only a simple statemachine in the moment.
-Basically its only to change the state and check the current state.
-It doesn't trigger any events after changing the state.

-### Common methods

-These contains some commonly used mehtods.
-At the moment there are only two, but there will come more.

 ## Build